fChristenson/My-life-as-a-programmer/README.md

 ### Misc

+> How can you tell if a programmer knows what they are doing or if they are just faking it till they make it?

+> If almost everyone can learn programming for free, why is the salary relatively very high?

+> Why are so many genius coders and hackers not giving tips to others to help them?

+> What bottlenecks need to be addressed in order for the real computer revolution to happen?

+> Why are so many developers hating object-oriented programming?

+> How do I tell a "senior" developer that his system design is garbage?

+> What are some best technologies to learn for software developers besides programming?

+> In programming, is there ever a time when D.R.Y. does not apply?

+> Can you start your own company after reaching a senior position as an Oracle or Java developer?

+> What are the most common reasons why software engineers get fired?

+> Do programmers care if you are experienced but bad at coding?

+> What mistakes did you make as a beginning programmer?

+> What are biggest differences between coding as a hobby and coding for your job?

+> Programmers, what is your code writing process?
+What are the stages you go through and do you use any tools to help you?

+> How does test driven development help reduce number of errors?

+> What makes you a good software developer?

+> What are the most common lies told by programmers?

+> What are the benefits of being a polyglot programmer?

 ## Pending tutorials

 > Hi Fredrik, can you make a video on how to  improve debugging skills.
 I am from Java background and wanted to improve this skill set.
 There are things that come with time but wanted to know what is the correct approach to debugging.